Sannouche/Population_genomics/README.md

 - the PCA analysis (pca.R)
 - the paitrwise Fst calculation (Pairwise_FST.sh)

-And the figure created in the article (Figure_Structure.R)
+Code for the figure in the article (Figure_Structure.R)

 In 02_Diversity, you can find scripts to:
 - Calculate Heterozygosity (Heterozygosity.sh) and compare populations (Heterozygosity.R)